 Anyone can fall ill or be injured in an accident that means they can no longer work and earn a living.
 Loss of income insurance could be worthwhile for anyone who would struggle to pay their bills if they were no longer working for any reason.

 It is not only a good idea for those with children or other dependants, as anyone who cannot pay their bills should consider taking out a policy.
-You are most likely to need loss of income insurance if you are employed but don’t have sick pay to rely on or are self-employed.
+You are most likely to need loss of income insurance if you are employed but don’t have sick pay to rely on or have a self-employed income.

 Some individuals may not need loss of income insurance as they may have other options such as: